 Today it is part of a vibrant community where even those who do not attend services regularly assist with cleaning the church, arranging flowers and contribute regularly to its funds.

-Many in the village prepare for and take part in the annual Songs of Praise, the Carol Service, and help with decorating the church for Christmas, Easter and Mothering Sunday.
+When there is no pandemic lockdown many in the village prepare for and take part in the annual Songs of Praise, the Carol Service, and help with decorating the church for Christmas, Easter and Mothering Sunday.